 - 2 large eggs ** See notes for tested vegan options

-- 3 tbsp arrowroot powder Can substitute for corn starch
+- 3 tablespoon arrowroot powder Can substitute for corn starch

 - Preheat the oven to 350F/180C.
 Line an 8 x 8-inch pan or small loaf pan with parchment paper or tin foil.
 Lightly grease and set aside.